First, what is wolt

 Soloution 1 - Is Pop up message good ?

-Conclusion : Since there are no tooltips in mobile devices the use of "Learn more" button is a possibility
+Conclusion : Since there are no tooltips in mobile devices the use of "Learn more" button which leads to dialog box is a possibility

-Soloution 2 - Make it short does not always workout
+Soloution 2 - Make it short ? it does not always workout

-Conclusion : A well explained message to the user might reduce the frustration when the delivery arrives.
+Conclusion : A well explained message to the user might reduce the frustration and engage users to choose items to be replaced or refunded

 Design Rational Explanation